arthchan2003/AIDL_KB/KB/NEU.md

 ## Learning

 ### Behavioral Science
 Behavioral Science involves the systematic analysis and investigation of human and animal behavior through the study of the past, controlled and naturalistic observation of the present, and disciplined scientific experimentation.
-It attempts to accomplish legitimate, objective conclusions through rigorous formulations and observation.

 #### Books and Articles
 * Chapter 2 of [Mechanisms of Memory [$]](http://amzn.to/2jAJzKp) (2nd Edition), J. David Sweatt, last updated 2009